 - Speaking of which, I'd strongly recommend using a laser line pen for determining if your arc stretches out a foot or two (or more) to include the Corona edge, should that ever need to be determined in situations where it's unclear.
 Using the range ruler for measurements over a foot long can become guesswork and that's aggravating for everyone.

-Solar Corona is a great choice if your fleet can't realistically get points scored from other blue objectives (often when you lack an Interdictor and/or Strategic squadrons to make them more reliable) and you'd like the deployment buff from Superior Positions but lack the ability to grab points from Superior Positions.
+Solar Corona is a great choice if your fleet can't realistically get points scored from other blue objectives and you'd like the deployment buff from Superior Positions but lack the ability to grab points from shooting things in the rear arc.
 In that circumstance, Solar Corona gets you the "meat" of Superior Positions with an extra added debuff that will primarily affect your opponent and all you needed to do was give up the points-scoring element you weren't going to use anyways!

 Solar Corona has additional synergy with ships with a single higher-priority defense token.
 Many ships meet this criterion, but in particular I enjoy it with ships that are often being attacked at longer ranges or from worse arcs, like CR90s, Raiders, Gladiators, and flotillas - this allows them to usually keep their precious single token free against all but large dice pools if the Corona is getting in the way, but it won't work against dice modification, so be careful!